waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 The few data points farthest from their corresponding clustering centers are the anomalous emails we are looking for.

-In addition, we can also get a more visualized range of the distance distribution by drawing the image of the Kernel Density Estimation (KDE) probability distribution for each distance.
-And with this, we can determine the appropriate distance threshold as the criterion for judging anomalies.
+In addition, we can also get a better visual of the distance distribution by drawing the image of the KDE probability distribution for each distance.
+According to this, we can determine the appropriate distance threshold as the criterion for classifying anomalies.

 ```python